BijayKa1676/co-op/CONTRIBUTING.md

 1. Create a feature branch from `main`
 2. Make your changes
 3. Run linting and type checking
-4. Ensure CI passes (GitHub Actions)
-5. Update documentation if needed
+4. Update documentation if needed
-6. Submit a pull request with clear description
+5. Submit a pull request with clear description

-### CI/CD Pipeline

-All PRs trigger automated checks:
-- ESLint and Prettier formatting
-- TypeScript type checking
-- Build verification
-- Security audit (`npm audit`)

 ### Code Quality